U.S. says 'disappointed' by Palestinian unity deal

 The United States, Israel and the European Union view Hamas as a terrorist organization,

-Washington sends about $500 million (297.8 million pounds) to the cash-strapped Palestinian Authority each year.
+Washington sends about $500 million to the cash-strapped Palestinian Authority each year.
 Frustrated members of the U.S. Congress, who are generally strong supporters of Israel, said that money could be cut off.

 "Not only does this action potentially derail any hope of a peace agreement between Israel and the Palestinians, it puts in jeopardy future U.S. assistance to the Palestinian Authority," Republican U.S. Representative Kay Granger, the subcommittee chairwoman, said in a statement.